Fertilizers Creating Toxic Algae in Lake Erie

 Reduce Soil Compaction and Thatch

 Lawns with compacted soil or heavy thatch are less absorbent than well maintained lawns with good soil biology and a minimal thatch layer.
-Thatch can act as a blanket over your lawn that prevents water and nutrients from reaching the roots.
-(Learn More about Thatch and how to minimize it).
-Compacted soil works the same way.
-The more compacted your soil is, the less it can absorb water and the more prone it is to runoff the surface, carrying your synthetic fertilizers with it.
+Heavy Thatch can act as a blanket over your lawn that prevents water and nutrients from reaching the roots.
+Compacted Soil works the same way.
+The more compacted your soil is, the less it can absorb water and nutrients, making it more prone to runoff, which will carry your synthetic fertilizers with it.

-One standard way to minimize thatch is with Annual Core Aeration.
+One standard way to minimize Heavy Thatch is with Annual Core Aeration.
 Core Aeration is good, but if you stick with an organic approach, eventually your soil biology and worms will be doing all the aeration you need.

 There are a few products we really like for reducing thatch and loosening your soil.
-They are Aerify Plus and Biological DeThatcher.
+They are Liquid Aerator and Thatch Master.
+Combined, these two non-toxic, plant-based products will transform thatch into organic matter and provide the nutrients and building blocks for healthy, biodynamic soil and beautiful grass.